roytang/blog/content/post/2008/04/shadowmoor-sneak-peek.md

 [Shield of the Oversoul][2]

 , except this time I have a lot more quality white-green creatures to attach it to.
-"Terror&#8221; effects are a bit sparse in Shadowmoor limited, so once again I go with midrange evasive fatties!
+"Terror" effects are a bit sparse in Shadowmoor limited, so once again I go with midrange evasive fatties!

 <div class="decklist">
   <ul class="decklist_group">